scipp/scipp/doc/design.md

 - Allows for joint iteration with bin-edge variables using a `Bin` wrapper, overcoming the old nuisance of having `length+1` bin edges.

 The current implementation seems to support all required features.
-Performance was originally a problem due to the multi-dimensional iteration, but has been subsequently been optimized to the point where it should be sufficient for most applications.
+Performance was originally a problem due to the multi-dimensional iteration, but has subsequently been optimized to the point where it should be sufficient for most applications.

 ### <a name="design-components-datasetindex"></a>`class DatasetIndex`